llvm/torch-mlir/docs/code_owners.md

 - Zach Garvey (@zjgarvey) **

 *Please submit a pull request to add/remove your name as a code owner.
+Code owners should have a well-documented history and interest in maintaing the project.
 **This job is not the sole-responsibility of these people.
 If you are an active contributor, please help with updating core dependencies.